patrickm02L/code-resources/README.md

 * [Memrise](http://www.memrise.com/course/42975/html5-2)

 ### See Code For Any Webpage
-* On Google Chrome: Right click, select 'View Page Source', or click on an element and select 'Inspect Element'.
+* Google Chrome: Right-click, select 'View Page Source', or right-click on an element and select 'Inspect Element'.

 ### Setting Up GitHub Website and Pages
 * [GitHub Pages](https://pages.github.com)